Paul Budde

 Oss prospering in Burgundian times

 The need for textiles both for export and internal use saw for example the city of Oss producing large quantity of flax.
 Oss was one of the first towns in Brabant to get a Cloth Hall (Lakenhal).
 A significant building was already functioning in the centre of the town by the middle of the 14th century.
 There still is a suburb called Flax Corner (Vlashoek) which remembers those prosperous times, a situation that didn’t return to this city until the late 1800s.
-I have only come across Oss once as an indication of its relative importance during the Burgundian/Brabantine period and that was in 1374 when it was ranked as the 19thlargest town in Brabant.
+I have only come across Oss once as an indication of its relative importance during the Burgundian/Brabantine period and that was in 1374 when it was ranked as the 19th largest town in Brabant.
 It did no longer appear in the top 25 list of 1437.

-After the disastrous battle at Nancy, his enemies immediately took advantageous of the situation.
-The French king Louis XI denied Maria of Burgundy the appendage of Burgundy and Lorraine the dukedoms fell back into French hands.
-According to ancient tradition appendage was only provided to the male line of the family.
+Often to the annoyance and frustration of both the King of France and the Holy Roman Emperor, Burgundian operated all but in name as an independent kingdom.
+However, after the disastrous battle at Nancy, the enemies of Burgundy immediately took advantageous of the situation.
+The French king Louis XI denied Charles’ daughter Maria of Burgundy the appendage of Burgundy and the Duchy fell back into French hands.

 The dispute over Burgundy would flare up again under the rule of Charles V, but even despite a short war with France, Burgundy would never be given back again.

-Amazingly Maria of Burgundy and her stepmother Margaretha of York were able to keep most of the northern territories together, by reinstating the privileges of the cities and provinces.
-This resulted in The Great Privilege which was signed within two weeks after the death of Charles on February 11th 1477.
+Amazingly the unity of the provinces was such that Maria of Burgundy and her stepmother Margaretha of York were able to keep most of the northern territories agreeing to stay together in order to face the French King who was ready to use the opportunity to increase his territory.
+They did so by reinstating the privileges of the cities and provinces.
+This resulted in The Great Privilege (Groot Privilege) which was signed within two weeks after the death of Charles on February 11th 1477.
 Maria and Margaretha were able to get a northern army together and by the summer of 1477 the French threat had ceased.
-In 1479 Margaretha established the Princes Court (Prinsenhof) in Mechelen, while each member of the family had their own court this was combined in one family court.

 The battle of the sleeveless (mouwlozen)